EPPIcenter/mad4hatter/README.md

 |sequencer|May leave as miseq for now.
 Not functional at the moment (default 'nextseq')|
 |QC_only|Whether to only run QC related workflows or all workflows (default 'F')|

+### Customizing for your institution

+There is a file named `custom.config` in `conf/` that can be used to tailor processes to your environment.
+By default, this file is used to tailor the pipeline for Wynton HPC at UCSF.
+This file may be altered to fit your institution's profile.

 ### Executing the Pipeline

 Potential ways to execute the pipeline: